-HOUSTON (AP) -- Oilfield services company Baker Hughes Inc. says the number of rigs actively exploring for oil and natural gas in the U.S. increased by two this week to 1,748.
+HOUSTON (AP) -- Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. increased by two this week to 1,763.

-Of the major oil- and gas-producing states, Oklahoma gained nine rigs, Colorado gained two and North Dakota and Pennsylvania each gained one.
+Of the major oil- and gas-producing states, Oklahoma and Texas each gained three rigs, Kansas and Louisiana gained two each and North Dakota, Ohio, Pennsylvania and Wyoming one apiece.

 - natural gas